-Q10.
+Q9.
 Where do you see a connection between your background in TVCs and Features and the current trend towards inclusive content production for different digital platforms?

 Features and advertising are really two very different disciplines.
 Movies demand a singular understanding of the script material and a close relationship with the acting and production talent.
 You’re in for a long haul and the decision and responsibility stops with the Director.
 On set, you really are the guiding force, creatively.

 Advertising is a client based experience.
 It’s a commerce business primarily, looking to hook into the filmmaking zeitgeist.
 This demands a different kind of dynamic for a Director.
 It’s a short time frame of course, but the budgets are often much higher on a day by day comparison, and often more challenging for a Director.

-The common theme between Features, Commercials, TV or content is you’re still pulling cameras out of cases, watching trucks arrive, checking that talent understands the script, crew are being fed and you’re aware of the budget.
+The common theme between Features, Commercials, TV or content is you’re still pulling cameras out of cases, watching trucks arrive, checking that talent understands the script, the crew are being fed and you’re aware of the budget.

-Q11.
-What is your favorite driving song..?
+Q10.
+What is your favorite driving song?

 There are so many.
 It depends on who I am with, where I am, and where I’m going.
 There’s one for every occasion.
 Muddy waters is always there.

-Q12.
-What is your favorite beer song…?
+Q11.
+What is your favorite beer song?